lalitnayyar/iimkmodule4assignment/README.md

    - Future purchase likelihood
    - Customer lifetime value predictions
    - High-potential customer identification

-## Troubleshooting
-- Ensure all dependencies are correctly installed
-- Verify dataset format matches requirements
-- Check for sufficient memory for large dataset operations
-- Run notebooks in specified sequence to maintain data flow

 ## Contributing
 For any improvements or issues, please create a pull request or raise an issue in the repository.